paddysplace/paddysblog-v3/_drafts/things-i-wish-i-knew-before-i-started-running.md

 1. **Slow And Steady**

-The worst thing I did was go off like a greyhound, and keep going until it felt live
+The worst thing I did was go off like a greyhound, and keep going until it felt like my lungs would explode.
+Following the couch to 5k app with a mixture of running/walking helped slow down my pace.
+Which brings me onto...

+2. **There's Nothing Wrong With Walking**

+Unless you're trying to break a world record or get a PB then slowing down for a walk is